 The rotateobject command (ro) causes the named object-instance to rotate

-about its own x, y, or z axis by the specified angular amount during the specified time
+about its own x, y, or z axis to the specified angle during the specified time

 duration.
 All angles are specified in degrees.
 It will rotate at whatever rate is

-needed to rotate the specified amount in that time-duration.
+needed to rotate to specified angle in that time-duration.

 The orbitobject command (orbitx, orbity, oribtz) causes the named object-instance